sourcegraph/sourcegraph-public-snapshot/enterprise/README.md

 ### Build notes

+You'l need to clone https://github.com/sourcegraph/dev-private to the same directory that contains this repository.

 **IMPORTANT:** Commands that build enterprise targets (e.g., `go build`, `yarn`, `enterprise/dev/go-install.sh`) should always be run with the `enterprise` directory as the current working directory.
 Otherwise, build tools like `yarn` and `go` may try to update the root